inji/inji-openid4vp-ios-swift/README.md

 ###### Exceptions

-1. JsonEncodingException is thrown if there is any issue while serializing the Verifiable Presentation token or Presentation Submission class instance
+1. JsonEncodingFailed exception is thrown if there is any issue while serializing the generating vp_token or presentation_submission class instances.
 2. InterruptedIOException is thrown if the connection is timed out when network call is made.
 3. NetworkRequestFailed exception is thrown when there is any other exception occurred when sending the response over http post request.